 - Contracts that reflect actual hours worked, including the ability to have contracts reviewed and adjusted if actual hours regularly exceed contracted hours, with zero hours contracts ultimately only for those who want them.
-The review would take place after 12 weeks of employment and following that every six months. - A guaranteed minimum number of hours in the advert and job description for any role and no exclusive zero hours contracts. - Where an employer is offering hours to an hourly-paid worker, they give four weeks' notice of the times that they will work (to aid household planning) and commit to pay people for those hours in the event of cancellation.
+The review would take place after 12 weeks of employment and following that every six months. - Ensuring that all employees fully understand the details within their contracts.
+(Accommodating for language or other communication barriers and learning difficulties) - A guaranteed minimum number of hours in the advert and job description for any role and no exclusive zero hours contracts. - Where an employer is offering hours to an hourly-paid worker, they give four weeks' notice of the times that they will work (to aid household planning) and commit to pay people for those hours in the event of cancellation.
 [This does not preclude an employer offering staff hours in addition to their contracted hours with less than four weeks' notice.] - After 12 weeks of continuous employment in a role, agency workers are offered the same pay and conditions as direct employees.
 After 12 weeks and then every six months, formal consideration is given to offering agency and temporary staff members a permanent position. - A guaranteed minimum of 16 hours a week (unless the worker requests otherwise)